dlcs/protagonist/docs/rfcs/021-mediaconvert.md

 All MC related TF can be managed by a module.

+### Output keys

+The above states

+> cannot programmatically determine which extension will be used/was used

+This isn't strictly true.
+When a `"MediaConvert Job State Change"` notification is raised it _does_ contain the full path for generated transcodes - including the chosen extension and any name modifiers.
+This forms the "transcode complete" notification that the Engine receives so at this point we do know what the output is.
+However, this is the only time that we receive this information we cannot subsequently fetch this from the MC API.

+We could use this information as part of the complete handling but that would mean we have different paths to determine the same information.
+It is cleaner to use 1 single method for both Engine, for completion, and API, for `/customers/{customerId}/spaces/{spaceId}/images/{imageId}/metadata`.

+By specifying the extension and name-modifier we can safely predict the output keys.
+We receive enough information from the `get-job` request to work out what the final keys will be.
+This can be used when the job is still progressing, for `/metadata` handling, or for job-completion.

+We may revisit this in the future for 2 reasons:
+* HLS output - unsure how easy it will be to predict every output name.
+Whether we need to will need to be determined, we may opt for multiple output groups instead.
+* The `"MediaConvert Job State Change"` notification contains some additional information about the output, e.g. `averageBitrate`, `qvbrAvgQuality`, that we currently don't use but may leverage in the future.

 ## Future Improvements

 Noting down some possible future enhancements based on MC functionality: